 Women in the home – gardens, children, have given up holidays, save paper, tins, bottles, food for poultry and pigs.

-There is no need to go into the question with thinking people of what American Women are doing to help but what they can do is much more to help us in our fight for the freedom of the world.
+American Women can do much more to help us in our fight for the freedom of the world.

-- Realise the gravity of the situation and help other people to realize it so that the American government organise a vast expansion of plant and personnel for making armaments.
+- Realise the gravity of the situation.
+Help other people to realize it so that the American government organise a vast expansion of plant and personnel for making armaments.
 At the same time you will be organising your own defence.

 - We need ambulances, medicines, warm clothing, blankets, surgical requisitions for the wounded, thousands of knitted comforts.